TrailingDots/easy_py_messaging/README.md

 # easy_py_messaging - version 1.0.0
-A simple to use python wrapper around ZeroMQ for distributed systems to use for logging.
+A simple to use python wrapper around ZeroMQ for distributed systems to use for messaging and logging.
 Especially targeted to Raspberry Pi systems.

 ## Welcome

 The Easy Py Messaging system provides lightweight messaging in a library which implements a ZeroMQ based messaging to privde logging facilities for distributed systems.
-This robust library extends the ZeroMQ messaging system to allow easy interfaces to distributed systems.
+This robust library uses the excellent ZeroMQ messaging system to allow easy interfacing with distributed systems.
 While specifically developed for distributed Raspberry Pis and similar systems, it is easily installed in almost any Linux system.
-Additionaly, this code seamlessly when all processes exist on the same node.
+Additionaly, this code works seamlessly when all processes exist on the same node.

-This code contains a messaging API, a log collector to receive and store logs, a log filter application to receive, store and filter logs.
+This code contains a synchronous messaging API, a log collector to receive and store logs, a log filter application to receive, store and filter logs.
 Additional support utilities enhance and support this product.

 The library contains easy-to-use python classes for interfacing with the lower level ZeroMQ messaging system.
 Users will enjoy the simplicity of interfacing these classes with their own applications.

-Now sending log messages eases the problems associated with monitoring and debugging problems with distributed systems.
+The logging system can easily collect logs from remote systems and store them.
+Now consolidated log messages eases the problems associated with monitoring and debugging problems with distributed systems.

 ## Building and installation